Comprehensive analysis of the $B^0\to K^{*0}\mu^+\mu^-$ decay

 Dedicated vetoes are applied to reduce peaking backgrounds from processes such as \BsTophiKKmm, \LambdapKmm, \BdToJPsiKst, \BdPsitwosKst and \decay{\Bdb}{\Kstarzb\mup\mun}, where at least one final-state particle has been misidentified.
-The latter decay forms a background if both the kaon and pion are misidentified.
+The last decay forms a background if both the kaon and pion are misidentified.
 The decays involving charmonia can mimic the signal decay if a muon is misidentified as a hadron and vice versa.
-The vetoes use the invariant mass of the candidates recomputed with appropriate changes in the particle mass hypotheses, and variables that combine PID and track information about the particle track in a neural network~\cite{LHCb-PUB-2016-021}.
+The vetoes use the invariant mass of the candidates recomputed with appropriate changes in the particle mass hypotheses, and the output of a neural network based on variables that combine PID and track information about the particle~\cite{LHCb-PUB-2016-021}.
 The \BuKMuMu decay can constitute a background if the final-state particles are combined with a random pion produced by other processes in the event.
 This background is vetoed by removing candidates with $\Mkpimm>5.38\gevcc$ if they have a $\Kp\mumu$ invariant mass within $\pm 0.06\gevcc$ of the known \Bp mass~\cite{PDG2024}.